LGBT+ History Month in the Workplace

 What should businesses be doing for LGBT+ History Month?

-To celebrate LGBT+ History month and support LGBT+ colleagues during this event, businesses can:
+There are many LGBT+ History Month ideas to help businesses celebrate and support LGBT+ colleagues during this event.
+Businesses can:

 - Take action to make workplaces a safe space for LGBT+ colleagues and customers e.g., review your policies and protections for LGBT+ staff.